Lakhimpur Kheri violence: Union minister’s son remanded in police custody again | Politics

 The two-day police remand for the four, starting from 5 PM on Friday, will end at the same time on Sunday.

 After his arrest on October 9, the son of Union MoS (Home) was first remanded to police custody on October 11 with the remand period starting on October 12 and ending on October 15.
-After the expiry of his first remand period, he was sent back to the Lakhimpur Jail under judicial custody.
+After the expiry of his first remand period, he had been sent back to the Lakhimpur Jail under judicial custody.
+“The Special Investigation Team probing into the Lakhimpur Kheri violence had approached the CJM’s court here again requesting police custody of Ashish Mishra alias Monu and three others -- Ankit Das, Shekhar Bharti and Latif,” Special Prosecution Officer S P Yadav told PTI.

+''After hearing the arguments from the prosecution and defence counsel, the court remanded the four in police custody from October 22 to 24 for their custodial interrogation,” he added.

+While remanding the four in police custody, the court allowed their lawyers to watch their questioning from a distance without interfering with the investigation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)